Gateway Commercial Finance

 Unplanned Expenses

-Even if measures can be taken to delay vendor payments and play bank float, the result is often exorbitant overdraft fees and an eroded credit rating that can worsen an already bad cash situation.
+Even if measures can be taken to delay vendor payments and play bank float, the result is often exorbitant overdraft fees and an eroded credit rating that can worsen an already lousy cash situation.

-Clearly, effective and diligent cash management is essential to the success of any enterprise.
+Effective and diligent cash management is essential to the success of any enterprise.